 Trick-or-Treat at Reston Town Center, Reston, TBA

 Costumed children can visit participating retailers and the Information Center for treats and goodies on Halloween afternoon (look for a pumpkin flyer in the window).
 Noon – 4:00.

 Head to the Plaza Concourse where Fairfax County Police Department will be handing out candy.
 American Scream will provide some spooky entertainment and have face painters for any last-minute touch-ups.
 Then trick-or-treat at the 50+ participating stores.
 Free; 3:00 – 5:00.

 Bring your costumed little ones to Fair Oaks Mall on Halloween for the 31st annual trick-or-treat at the mall event.
 Costumed kids go store to store collecting candy in a safe, indoor environment.
 This is one of the largest indoor Halloween events of its kind in the Washington D.C. area, and it gets extremely busy.
 Free; 5:30 – 7:30.

 Bonus Party Fun for Halloween in Northern Virginia

 Here’s an easy, fun appetizer to serve on Halloween in Northern Virginia.

 To make: Trim tops of cheese sticks and add “knuckle” lines with a butter knife.
 Stick on almond sliver “fingernails” with a little honey.
 Sprinkle the underside with a little salt and pepper and serve with marinara sauce.
 Ooooh, spooky!

 Whichever event you choose, we wish you a safe and Happy Halloween in Northern Virginia!

-- 2019 Pumpkin Patches in Northern Virginia for Fall Festival Fun
+- Pumpkin Patches and Fall Festivals in Northern Virginia

 - 16 Favorite Fall Hikes in Northern Virginia